OliverSchamp/Applied-Control-Systems-Module/README.md

 Software simulation of Lego Mindstorms NXTWay (MATLAB).

 Hardware implementations of LQR, MPC on an inverted pendulum (LabVIEW).
-To enable reference tracking for MPC, LabVIEW's MPC blocks were used over explicit MathScript blocks.
+To enable reference tracking for MPC, LabVIEW's MPC blocks were used rather than explicit MathScript blocks.

 Software simulation of ILC on an inverted pedulum state-space model (LabVIEW).